VrushankPatel/taskstream/org_structures/customer_success_team_structure.md

 # Customer Success Team Structure

 ## Overview
+The Customer Success organization is responsible for ensuring customer adoption, retention, and expansion across all product lines.
+This structure supports a customer-centric approach with dedicated resources for enterprise, mid-market, and SMB segments.

+## Overview
 The Customer Success organization is responsible for ensuring customer satisfaction, adoption, and retention throughout the customer lifecycle.
 This structure supports a SaaS company with 500+ customers and $50M ARR.

 ## Leadership